veksku/Recreative_coding/README.md

 # Recreative_coding

-Here are the solutions to some problems I've worked on in my sparetime
+Here are the solutions to some problems I've worked on in my spare time